On universal gradings, versal gradings and Schurian generated categories: Examples

 \section{Examples}

-We consider three examples.
+We consider four examples.
 As mentioned in the Introduction the first one is at the source of the theory of the fundamental group \emph{\`{a} la Grothendieck}, it has a universal grading with cyclic fundamental group.
 The second example has no universal grading but admits a versal grading and the fundamental group is trivial.
-Finally we consider an example in characteristic $p$ which has neither universal nor versal grading; its fundamental group is the product of the infinite cyclic group and the cyclic group of order $p$.
+Then we show that for a presented monomial Schurian $k$-category the fundamental group of the presentation is isomorphic to the intrinsic fundamental group.
+Finally we consider an example in characteristic $p$ which has neither universal nor versal grading; its intrinsic fundamental group is the product of the infinite cyclic group and the cyclic group of order $p$.